mx-psi/tfg/text/Mathematics/01-quantum_mechanics.md

 ## Composite systems

 A physical system may be composed of several separate subsystems.
-The relationship between the state spaces of the subsystems and the composite system is given by the tensor product, which is justified by the following result: \fxnote{Podría definir el producto tensorial de espacios vectoriales}
+The relationship between the state spaces of the subsystems and the composite system is given by the tensor product, which is justified by the following result:

 :::{.proposition}
 Let $H_1, H_2$ be finite dimensional Hilbert spaces with orthonormal basis $B_1 = \{u_i\}_{i \in I}, B_2 = \{v_j\}_{j \in J}$ respectively.